Slavery and Human Trafficking Statement

 Introduction

-This statement is made by Halcyon Topco Limited and Sciensus Pharma Services Limited which are part of the Sciensus group of companies (the “Sciensus Group”) pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2024
+This statement is made by Halcyon Topco Limited, Sciensus Pharma Services Limited and Sciensus Logistics Limited, which are all part of the Sciensus group of companies (the “Sciensus Group”) pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our modern slavery and human trafficking statement for the financial year ending 31 March 2025.

 Our position:

-We acknowledge that modern slavery and human trafficking are crimes and a violation of human rights.
-We also acknowledge that Modern Slavery may take on various forms, including slavery, servitude, compulsory labour, and human trafficking for exploitation, and that any aspect can have a significant adverse impact on individuals, families, and communities across the world.
+We recognise that modern slavery and human trafficking are crimes and a violation of human rights.
+Modern slavery may take on various forms, including slavery, servitude, compulsory labour, and human trafficking for exploitation, and that any aspect can have a significant adverse impact on individuals, families, and communities across the world.

-As a business we have a zero-tolerance approach to modern slavery and human trafficking in our organisation and supply chain.
-We address this by ensuring that our staff are appropriately trained to identify issues and raise any concerns; that we have policies and procedures in place for dealing with any issues arising; and that our procurement processes identify potential risks in our supply network.
+As a business we have a zero-tolerance approach to modern slavery and human trafficking in both our organisation and supply chain.
+We address this by ensuring that our staff are appropriately trained to identify issues and to raise any concerns; that we have policies and procedures in place for dealing with any issues arising; and that we have robust procurement processes which can identify potential risks in our supply network.

 Our Background:

-We partner with healthcare providers (including the NHS), health insurers, life science companies and physicians to optimise the medicine and healthcare outcomes and experience for over 230,000 patients across the UK and Europe.
+We partner with healthcare providers including the NHS, health insurers, life science companies and physicians to optimise the medicine and healthcare outcomes and experience for over 300,000 patients a year across the UK and Europe.

 We maintain a governance and risk management framework with ongoing review of risk throughout the year.
 This process covers all our business areas and is reportable at Board level.